-Center for Materials under extreme environments (CMUXE) is created at Purdue University to study the interactions of high-intensity, modulated energy beams: electromagnetic radiation, plasma, electrons, ions and other particle sources (i.e. clusters, molecules) with matter.
-The center combines both advanced integrated computational tools, i.e., HEIGHTS simulation package and state-of-the art experimental devices.
-HEIGHTS package developed over the last 20 years is multipurpose multidimensional computational tools that integrate heat transfer, thermal hydraulics, magneto-hydrodynamics, atomic and plasma physics, photon transport, and material erosion lifetime.
+CMUXE was created at Purdue University to study the interactions of high-intensity, modulated energy beams: electromagnetic radiation, plasma, electrons, ions and other particle sources (i.e. clusters, molecules) with matter.
+The center combines both advanced integrated computational tools (i.e. HEIGHTS simulation package and state-of-the art experimental devices).
+The HEIGHTS package (developed over the last 20 years) are multipurpose multidimensional computational tools that integrate heat transfer, thermal hydraulics, magneto-hydrodynamics, atomic and plasma physics, photon transport, and material erosion lifetime.
 On the experimental side, initially three primary components and devices make up CMUXE laboratory.
-One is a high-intense charged-particle/material interaction experiments with unique in-situ metrology for mixed materials surface physics studies named IMPACT.
-The second is Laser-matter and Laser Plasma laboratory for intense power deposition simulation experiments and short wavelength light source development and the third, a high-power Z-pinch plasma source for plasma-material interaction studies to create super materials and alloys for various applications including energy, biomedical, nanotechnology, advanced lithography, directed energy and national security, and nuclear and high energy physics.
+One (named IMPACT) is a high-intense charged-particle/material interaction experiment with unique in-situ metrology for mixed materials surface physics studies.
+The second is a Laser-matter and Laser Plasma laboratory for intense power deposition simulation experiments and short wavelength light source development.
+The third, a high-power Z-pinch plasma source for plasma-material interaction studies to create super materials and alloys for various applications including energy, biomedical, nanotechnology, advanced lithography, directed energy and national security, and nuclear and high energy physics.

-The CMUXE facility maintains an open user policy, encourages the involvement from external all faculty and students to conduct their research.
-This center is located at 370 POTTER engineering building, Purdue University.
+The CMUXE facility maintains an open user policy, encouraging involvement from all faculty and students in conducting their research.
+The center is located at 370 POTTER Engineering building, Purdue University.